dokku/dokku/docs/getting-started/installation.md

 #### 2. Setup SSH key and Virtualhost Settings

 Once the installation is complete, you can open a browser to setup your SSH key and virtualhost settings.
-Open your browser of choice and navigate to the host's IP address - or the domain you assigned to that IP previously - and configure dokku via the web admin.
+Open your browser of choice and navigate to the host's IP address - or the domain you assigned to that IP previously - and configure Dokku via the web admin.

-*If you don't complete setup via the web installer (even if you set up SSH keys and virtual hosts otherwise) your dokku installation will remain vulnerable to anyone finding the setup page and inserting their key.*
+*If you don't complete setup via the web installer (even if you set up SSH keys and virtual hosts otherwise) your Dokku installation will remain vulnerable to anyone finding the setup page and inserting their key.*

 #### 3. Deploy your first application
-Once you save your settings, the web admin will self-terminate and you should be able to run or deploy to the dokku installation.
+Once you save your settings, the web admin will self-terminate and you should be able to run or deploy to the Dokku installation.

 ### Installing via other methods